proof88/PRooFPS-dd/doc/menu-03-Crypto.md

 Also I want to mention one of my favourite stuff is the [Ichimoku cloud for predicting price movement](https://www.youtube.com/watch?v=9e7OUfKTw6Y&ab_channel=TheSecretMindset).

 Needless to say, chart analysis should be tied together with understanding [the global sentiment](#whenbuy_01).

+\subsubsection signals_signals Signals

+Your chart analysis can also generate a buy or sell signal but you can also receive signals.

+Signals can come from various sources, for example, Telegram groups.
+NEVER pay for signals or to become member of VIP groups!
+You can receive chart analysis based signals in free Telegram channels/groups too.
+I'm not going to recommend any on this page.

+Even if a signal tells you should buy, mind [the global sentiment](#whenbuy_01).
+You may postpone your buy, if the market situation implies a further downtrend.

+Note that such Telegram groups usually have quite a large number of members, so even posting the signal can cause change in the asset's price, since they have influence on buying and selling the asset.
+What I want to tell by this, is that just by posting a signal, influences the people to drive the price in the same direction as the signal predicts:
+if signal predicts increasing price, then crowds will be buying the same asset, which causes price increase, then we can say yes, the signal was right. :)

+Always avoid pump groups where they say that a specific asset's price will be pumped at a specific time, I call it as [pump scam](#scams_pump_signal).

 \subsection memes Memes